Benemrxr/toolkits-architectures/reports/Report_4.md

 > - Save and upload the trained model

 Things started to get difficult once again.
-We tried out to save our model with function:
+We tried out to save our model with the function:
 ```
 model.save(os.path.join(wandb.run.dir, "model.h5"))
 ```
-This, what a surprise, did not work.
-We got an error which said, that we are not logged in to W&B, which meant, that we can start all over again, because something went wrong with the login.
+This (what a surprise) did not work.
+We got an error, that we are not logged in to W&B, which meant, that we can start all over again.
+Something went wrong with the login.
 We tried to make our shell script run with the "ENTRYPOINT" command in our Dockerfile which now looks as follows:

 ```
 FROM python:3.8-slim-buster